RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Experiments

 \subsection{Main Results}

-To evaluate the effectiveness of RedDiffuser (RedDiff), we conduct black-box toxic continuation attacks on the original attack set and cross-prompt transfer attacks on a hold-out set using LLaVA as the target VLM.
-We compare RedDiffuser against several baseline strategies to assess its advantage in inducing harmful outputs.
-We first include a \textbf{Text-Only Attack}, in which the model is prompted solely with toxic text prefixes without any accompanying image.
-This serves as a unimodal baseline to quantify the additional effect of visual inputs on toxicity.
-Next, we define the \textbf{Single-Prompt Attack}, where Gemini generates a single image prompt per prefix without any optimization.
-This provides a naive multimodal baseline, capturing the effect of directly pairing a non-optimized image with a toxic prefix.
-The \textbf{Greedy-Prompt Attack} improves upon this by iteratively refining the image prompt using our proposed greedy search algorithm.
-Finally, we evaluate the full \textbf{RedDiffuser} framework, which incorporates reinforcement learning to fine-tune the diffusion model guided by toxicity and alignment rewards.
-We experiment with four alignment reward weight settings: 0 (w/o alignment), 0.05 (RedDiff w/ alignment (L)), 0.1 (RedDiff w/ alignment (M)), and 0.2 (RedDiff w/ alignment (H)), as discussed in the implementation details.
+We evaluate RedDiffuser (RedDiff) as a black-box framework for multimodal safety auditing using LLaVA as the target VLM.
+Experiments are conducted on the primary evaluation subset and a hold-out set to examine whether multimodal context leads to systematic safety degradation, and whether RedDiffuser can more effectively expose such failures than simpler baselines.
+We compare RedDiffuser with several baselines of increasing complexity. \textbf{Text-Only Baseline} uses only the textual context without any accompanying image, serving as a unimodal reference for the model's safety behavior. \textbf{Single-Prompt Baseline} uses a single image prompt generated by Gemini for each text prefix, providing a simple multimodal reference without further optimization. \textbf{Greedy-Prompt Baseline} further refines the image prompt using the proposed greedy search procedure.
+Finally, \textbf{RedDiffuser} applies reinforcement learning to optimize the diffusion model under the toxicity and alignment rewards.
+We report results for four alignment weight settings: 0 (w/o alignment), 0.05 (RedDiff w/ alignment (L)), 0.1 (RedDiff w/ alignment (M)), and 0.2 (RedDiff w/ alignment (H)), as described in the implementation details.